sarsanaee/devicetree-specification/source/chapter3-devicenodes.rst

 Multi-level and Shared Cache Nodes (``/cpus/cpu*/l?-cache``)
 ------------------------------------------------------------

 Processors and systems may implement additional levels of cache hierarchy.
-For example, second-level (L2) or third-level (L3) caches.
+For example, shared first-level (L1), or second-level (L2) or third-level (L3) caches.
 These caches can potentially be tightly integrated to the CPU or possibly shared between multiple CPUs.

 A device node with a compatible value of ``"cache"`` describes these types